rubencart/transformers-struct-guidance/README.md

+# Structural Guidance for Transformer Language Models + Transformer Grammars

+This is a fork of the [transformers-struct-guidance](https://github.com/IBM/transformers-struct-guidance) repository, to which we added code that we used to train larger models, as well as our version of the Transformer-Grammars model.
+Official code for this last model was later released too, see [transformer_grammars](https://github.com/google-deepmind/transformer_grammars), but it wasn't available at the time of our study.
+The rest of the code for our study is available in the [USCOCO](https://github.com/rubencart/USCOCO) repository.

+The `scripts/` folder contains various script that show how to run the code to train models, after having done the installation and data preparation as described below.

+Original readme:

 # Structural Guidance for Transformer Language Models

 This repository accompanies the paper, [Structural Guidance for Transformer Language Models](https://arxiv.org/pdf/2108.00104.pdf), published in ACL 2021.
 It includes inplementation of parsing-as-language-modelling and structural scaffolding for Transformer language models.